Ranin-Smida/Decodelabs-inetrnship/README.md

- DecodeLabs Python Internship Projects
+ # DecodeLabs Python Internship Projects

 This repository contains the projects completed during my Python Programming Internship at DecodeLabs.
 The internship focuses on developing practical programming skills through hands-on projects that reinforce core Python concepts, problem-solving, application development, and coding best practices.
-Projects
+# Projects:

 -To-Do List Application
   A task management application with a graphical user interface that allows users to add, complete, and delete tasks.